Interested in being nominated to the board of directors? Please contact Brenda Karns at the office.

-Since 1992, the Adirondack Railway Preservation Society (Adirondack Scenic Railroad) has been operated and maintained by volunteers.
+Since 1992, the Adirondack Railway Preservation Society (Adirondack Railroad) has been operated and maintained by volunteers.
 Our volunteers are what make our excursions exceptional and our nonprofit organization a success.
-If you have an interest in historic railway preservation, community development, tourism or meeting new people- we have place for you here at the Adirondack Scenic.
+If you have an interest in historic railway preservation, community development, tourism or meeting new people- we have place for you here at the Adirondack Railroad.
 Our volunteers provide critical support for all aspects of our nonprofit organization and heritage railway.
 They range from 12 to 90 years of age and are comprised of individuals, couples, families, retirees, railroad workers and more.

 These volunteers contribute more than 15,000 volunteer hours annually, doing a variety of jobs, ranging from ticketing to car-hosting or by operating the fleet as part of our hours of service crew.
 Not only will you be helping by making a difference, but you will learn new skills while being on board with us.
-If you are interested in keeping this valuable piece of history alive please fill out the volunteer application form and broaden your skills here at the Adirondack Scenic Railroad.
+If you are interested in keeping this valuable piece of history alive please fill out the volunteer application form and broaden your skills here at the Adirondack Railroad.

 The car-host is a friendly and positive representative of the railroad.
 While providing passengers a clean, comfortable and safe environment your duties will include cleaning, trash collection, servicing restrooms and re-stocking coaches.
 As the car-host tending to an assigned coach you will be responsible for assisting the Conductor by punching tickets and providing passenger counts.

 In addition to car-hosting we offer individuals the opportunity to volunteer in on-board services.
 The café host assists the On-board Specialist in the Café Car.
 This includes preparing and selling food items to passengers as well as selling gift shop merchandise.
-These are fun and rewarding opportunities for passengers and volunteers alike in preserving the heritage of the Adirondack Scenic Railroad.
+These are fun and rewarding opportunities for passengers and volunteers alike in preserving the heritage of the Adirondack Railroad.

-The train crew at the Adirondack Scenic is at the very heart of our railroad.
+The train crew at the Adirondack Railroad is at the very heart of our railroad.
 The crew is comprised of a Trainman, Conductor and Engineer all who provide a safe, on-time, and on-plan movement of the equipment.

 The Trainman is an entry-level position that works with the Conductor in building and managing the train as well as passenger service.
 This position may lead to becoming a conductor.
 Requirements and duties the trainman will perform are: